 While there's no question birth control does negatively impact sex drive in some women, it doesn't impact sex drive in all women—or even most women.
-"In general, the literature shows that 85 percent of women using OCPs experience no change in sex drive, 12 percent report an increase, and approximately 4 percent report a decrease in sex drive," McClellan explains.
-"As mentioned earlier, it is possible that OCPs containing the progestins listed above may be more impactful—especially when coupled with the low doses of estrogen currently used in birth control pills."
+According to a 2013 review, 85% of oral contraceptive users reported an increase or no change in sex drive, while 15% reported a decrease.
+"As mentioned earlier, it is possible that OCPs containing the progestins listed above may be more impactful—especially when coupled with the low doses of estrogen currently used in birth control pills," says McClellan.

 Here's Your Action Plan

 If your sex drive is low, there are things you can do.
 Having a low sex drive isn't fun for anyone, but before blaming your birth control it may be worth it to examine other possible causes.
 These could include lifestyle habits (drinking too much is a big one), or exhaustion.

 If you believe your low sex drive is the result of birth control, worry not: You have options!
 "Consider another method of contraception including copper or hormonal IUDs, or changing the specific OCP you're using," McClellan says.
 "I have on occasion suggested my patient use her OCP vaginally, versus swallowing it and have had some anecdotal success with that."
 If you had no idea that your birth control could be inserted vaginally, trust us—we're just as shocked as you are.
 "Yes, the pill is equally effective if you place it in the vagina."
 McClellan confirms.